Basque–Icelandic pidgin: History of the glossaries

 These manuscripts were found in the mid-1920s by the Icelandic philologist Jón Helgason in the Arnamagnæan Collection at the University of Copenhagen.
-He copied the glossaries, translated the Icelandic words into German and sent the copies to professor C. C. Uhlenbeck at Leiden University in the Netherlands.
-Uhlenbeck had expertise in Basque, but since he retired from the university in 1926, he gave the glossaries to his post-graduate student Nicolaas Gerard Hendrik Deen.
+He copied the glossaries, translated the Icelandic words into German and sent the copies to C. C. Uhlenbeck at Leiden University in the Netherlands.
+Uhlenbeck had expertise in Basque, but since he retired from the university in 1926, he gave the glossaries to his student Nicolaas Gerard Hendrik Deen.
 Deen consulted with the Basque scholar Julio de Urquijo, and in 1937, Deen published his doctoral thesis on the Basque–Icelandic glossaries.
 It was titled Glossaria duo vasco-islandica and written in Latin, though most of the phrases of the glossaries were also translated into German and Spanish.

 In 1986, Jón Ólafsson's manuscripts were brought back from Denmark to Iceland.

 The manuscript with the glossaries (University of Iceland):

 There is also evidence of a third contemporary Basque–Icelandic glossary.
 In a letter, the Icelandic linguist Sveinbjörn Egilsson mentioned a document with two pages containing "funny words and glosses" (Note: The two pages can be seen here.) and he copied eleven examples of them.
 The glossary itself has been lost, but the letter is still preserved at the National Library of Iceland.
 There is no pidgin element in the examples he copies.